gohugoio/hugo/docs/content/taxonomies/ordering.md

     Front Matter with weighted tags and categories

-The convention is `indexname_weight`.
+The convention is `taxonomyname_weight`.

-In the above example, this piece of content has a weight of 22 which applies to the sorting when rendering the pages assigned to the "a", "b" and "c" values of the 'tag' index.
+In the above example, this piece of content has a weight of 22 which applies to the sorting when rendering the pages assigned to the "a", "b" and "c" values of the 'tag' taxonomy.

 It has also been assigned the weight of 44 when rendering the 'd' category.

-With this the same piece of content can appear in different positions in different indexes.
+With this the same piece of content can appear in different positions in different taxonomies.

-Currently indexes only support the default ordering of content which is weight -> date.
+Currently taxonomies only support the default ordering of content which is weight -> date.